 What Do Masons Wear During Ceremonies and Ritual Gatherings

-2°Mason regalia, or ceremonial attire, have many functions that go beyond tradition.
-Every garment accessory and piece of regalia has its lessons for moral instruction spiritual growth and fraternal unity.
-Encompassing everything from the symbolic apron that links contemporary Masons back to their prehistoric stonemason forebears, to the elaborate jewels worn by brothers that show rank and achievement, Masonic ceremonial wear makes a visual lexicon which transcends words.
+The ceremonial attire worn by Freemasons serves multiple purposes beyond mere tradition.
+Each garment accessory and piece of regalia tells a story of moral instruction spiritual growth and fraternal unity.
+From the symbolic apron that connects modern Masons to ancient stonemasons to the intricate jewels that denote office and achievement Masonic ceremonial wear creates a visual language that transcends words.

 Traditional Ceremonial Attire in Freemasonry